 Science has changed our lives and is vital to the world's future prosperity; therefore, pupils are taught essential aspects of the knowledge, methods, processes and uses of science.
-We have chosen to adopt a topic based approach to the teaching of science.
-The planned organisation of units ensures full coverage of the National Curriculum objectives and progression in both knowledge and skills.
+We have chosen to adopt a topic based approach to the teaching of science using the International Primary Curriculum.
+The careful choice of units studied ensures full coverage of the National Curriculum objectives and progression in both knowledge and skills.